Hellrespawn/tapr/README.md

-# Tasp
+# Tapr

-General-purpose LISP-style programming language.
+Tapr (tapper) is a general-purpose LISP-style programming language.

 ## Requirements